-The Criminal Justice Information Service Area encompasses the collection, storage, and retrieval of important law enforcement data.
+The Criminal Justice Information Service Area encompasses the collection, storage, and retrieval of important law rine chiminal solution in more than a compasses the collection, storage, and retireval of important law enforcement data.
 This area includes criminal history records, fingerprints, investigative reports, and photo laboratories.
 This service area is also responsible for all records pertaining to the department, both administrative and archival.
 The Incident-Based Reporting (IBR) System collects and analyzes crime statistics submitted by participating law enforcement agencies throughout the state.
 Crime statistics collected include data on 26 different offense categories and on arrests for all criminal offenses.
 The Criminal Justice Information Service Area also administers the Virginia Criminal Information Network (VCIN) and maintains the Central Criminal Records Exchange (CCRE) and the Automated Fingerprint Identification System (AFIS).
 It is the repository for Concealed Weapons Permits and the Sex Offender Registry.
-In addition, the Virginia Missing Children's Clearinghouse and the Non-Criminal Justice Interface (NCJI) are maintained in this Division.
+In addition, the Virginia Missing Children's Clearinghouse and the Non-Criminal Justice Interface (NCJI) are maintained in this division.
 Activation of the AMBER Alert and Senior Alert systems is also coordinated by the Criminal Justice Information Service